sgoldenlab/simba/docs/Tutorial_DLC.md

    * 4 body parts on a single mouse recorded 90° above angle
    * 9 body parts on a single mouse recorded 45° side angle

-**Important**: So far we have only validated machine learning models that use 16 body parts on two individual animals.
+**Important**: So far we have only validated machine learning models that use features calculated from 16 labelled body parts on two individual animals.

 ## Pipeline breakdown
 For detailed information on the DeepLabCut workflow, see the [DeepLabCut repository](https://github.com/AlexEMG/DeepLabCut).